TheGoodlike13/liberty_or_death/README.md

 Well, I setup the exception exactly as explained, putting in the IP addresses that I used instead of the example ones.
 It doesn't achieve anything.

+    ipconfig /all

-I decide to investigate 'ipconfig /all' to see if everything is OK on this side, and it sure seems so.
+I decide to investigate if everything is OK on windows side, and it sure seems so.
 Except that my DHCP lease had been acquired mere 20 mins ago and is to expire in 10.
 This might explain the random questions about the network type.
 Clearly DHCP was not co-operating as usual, so I perform my usual 'reset' procedure:

     netsh winsock reset catalog
     netsh int ipv4 reset reset.log

+    *restart computer*

     ipconfig /flushdns

-I restart the computer and check ipconfig again... to see it has gone completely mad.
+I check ipconfig again... to see it has gone completely mad.
 VirtualBox confirms this.
 The IP mask changed to 255.255.0.0 and the IP address is completely random.
 Yet it is statically set in VirtualBox.
 WTF?
 DHCP still disabled btw.
 I guess I'll reset it to original values and run the VM again.

+    ping 192.168.1.1
+    ping 192.168.1.2

 OK... so... it works now.
 Pings go both ways.
 No idea which part, if any, of this actually fixed this LOL.